p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Countception.md

 ```

 For more information about how the pickle file is generated, please refer to the [paper](https://arxiv.org/abs/1703.08710) and the [github repo](https://github.com/roggirg/count-ception_mbm).

+## Prediction output of the Count-ception network

+When a trained Count-ception network is used to predict the total count of flowers in an image, an intermediate count map is generated first.
+See flower-counter-output.png for an example output of count map.
+This count map is then processed to obtain the total count in the input image.